modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ### Creating the Archives Resource

-Go ahead and place a Resource in your root called 'Archives', and give it an alias of 'archives'.
+Go ahead and place a Resource in your root called 'Archives', and give it a placeholder of 'archives'.
 Then inside the content, place this:

 ```php
 [[!getPage?